Heislae/STRIDE-banking/README.md

 ```

 #### Session Storage Bomb
-- The attacker canb flood the server with fake sessions
+- The attacker can flood the server with fake sessions
 ```python
 import requests